saikiranambati942/checkerboard-pawn-tour/README.md

-To run the program use the below commands:
+To run and view the program results of two solutions use the below commands:

 ````
 go run Solution1/WarnsdorffsAlgorithmicSolution.go